Training-free Uncertainty Guidance for Complex Visual Tasks with MLLMs: Experiments

-\textbf{Results and Analysis.} As shown in Table~\ref{tab:ug_search}, applying UG-Search yields substantial and consistent performance gains across all base models.
-The improvements are particularly striking on tasks requiring single-object perception (the Attribute and FSP splits), where accuracy increases by as much as +26.1\% for InternVL2.5-8B on $V^*$ Bench.
-This result powerfully demonstrates our method's ability to autonomously guide the MLLM's focus to the correct, fine-grained region of interest.
-Tasks involving spatial relationships between multiple objects (Spatial and FCP splits) prove more challenging, as they demand both precise object localization and complex reasoning.
-In Appendix~\ref{subsec:supp_qualitative}, we qualitatively analyze failure cases for relational reasoning to better understand these results.
+~ \textbf{Setup.} We process each image using a square sliding window.
+To account for image resolution, we set the crop size to one-sixth of the image for Visual Search QA and to one-half for Standard QA, with the stride set to half the crop size.
+These hyperparameters are fixed across all benchmarks and are not tuned for individual datasets.
+UG-Search is applied to several open-source MLLMs, including LLaVA-OneVision~\cite{llavaov}, Qwen2.5-VL~\cite{bai2025qwen2}, and InternVL-2.5~\cite{chen2024expanding}.
+We evaluate on visual search benchmarks ($V^*$ Bench~\cite{wu2024v} and HR-Bench~\cite{wang2025divide}) and standard benchmarks (TextVQA~\cite{singh2019towards}, POPE~\cite{li2023evaluating}, DocVQA~\cite{mathew2021docvqa}, and GQA~\cite{hudson2019gqa}).
+Benchmark details appear in \cref{supp_sec:details_of_benchmarks}.

+\textbf{Results.} \cref{tab:ug_search} shows that UG-Search consistently improves performance across all base models and datasets.
+Gains are particularly strong for Visual Search QA, which requires detecting small objects: InternVL2.5 improves by +19.4\% on $V^*$ Bench.
+This verifies that UG‑Search effectively guides the model toward the correct region of interest.
+The method also generalizes to Standard QA tasks on regular-size images that still require fine-grained perception.
+For example, Qwen2.5‑VL gains +3.6\% on TextVQA and +0.9\% on DocVQA, with LLaVA‑OV and InternVL2.5 also showing consistent improvements.
+These results confirm that UG‑Search enhances fine-grained perception across diverse visual QA settings without any training.

-In Table~\ref{tab:sota_search}, we directly compare UG-Search against specialized methods built on the same pretrained MLLMs.
-Our approach surpasses ZoomEye, another training-free method, across all benchmarks.
-Methods like TextCoT and Rel-att, which use the MLLM to generate bounding boxes or rely on attention maps, show limited gains on higher-resolution benchmarks like HR-Bench.
-Thyme, which employs supervised fine-tuning (SFT) and reinforcement learning (RL) to enable the MLLM to generate cropping code, requires extensive training.
-In contrast, our training-free UG-Search achieves superior performance, highlighting the effectiveness of our uncertainty-based approach.
-In Appendix~\ref{supp_subsec:extra_ug_search}, we found UG-Search also improves the performance of standard VQA tasks.
+\cref{tab:sota_search} compares UG‑Search with specialized visual search methods built on the same MLLM backbones.
+Our approach outperforms ZoomEye~\cite{shen2024zoomeye}, another training-free method, across all benchmarks.
+Methods such as TextCoT~\cite{luan2024textcot} and ViCrop~\cite{zhang2025mllms}, which use the MLLM to generate bounding boxes or rely on attention maps, provide limited gains on high-resolution datasets such as HR-Bench.
+Although Thyme~\cite{zhang2025thyme} uses supervised fine‑tuning and reinforcement learning to generate cropping code, UG‑Search achieves superior results without training, underscoring the strength of our uncertainty-based approach.